Healthdirect Free Australian health advice you can count on.

 When should I seek help?

-Your doctor will be able to assess your situation and work with you to build a mental health treatment plan.
-This is a plan written up by your doctor that will help you get up to 20 sessions per year with a mental health professional with the cost partly covered by Medicare.
+Your doctor will be able to assess your mental health and work with you to build a mental health treatment plan.
+This is a plan written up by your doctor that will help you get up to 20 sessions per year with a mental health professional such as a social worker, occupational therapist or psychologist.
+The cost is partly covered by Medicare.
+Ask about fees and out-of-pocket costs when you book your appointment.

-The plan may include different treatment strategies and tools.
-If your doctor thinks that other health professionals, such as a mental health worker who specialises in adolescents, should be involved, they will be able to refer you to them.
+Your mental health treatment plan may include different strategies and tools.
+Your doctor may refer you to other health professionals, such as a mental health worker who specialises in adolescents, if they think they should be involved.

 If you have occasional signs of depression or are just feeling sad, you could reach out to a school counsellor, friend or family member for help.